lotwd/react-diagonal-container/README.md

 spacingAfter | string | '150px' | sets the spacing between two tilted elements
 background | string | 'black' | sets the background color behind the tilted element

-### Note*:
-Either containerBackground or containerTopBackgroundColor and containerBottomBackgroundColor are require